flo-compbio/2016-python-gene-expression-workshop/README.rst

 README
 ======

-This repository contains data and Jupyter notebooks for the `2016 "Gene Expression Analysis in Python" workhop`__.
+This repository contains data and Jupyter notebooks for the `2016 "Gene Expression Analysis in Python" workshop`__.

 You can view the notebooks online (including interactive figures) using nbviewer: